This post may contain affiliate sales links. Please see my full disclosure policy for details

 Can I substitute cream cheese for Mascarpone?

-Mascarpone Whipped Cream is a thick, more stable whipped cream made with mascarpone cheese, heavy cream and powdered sugar.
-Sweetened with vanilla or a citrus zest, this is the perfect topping for cupcakes, cakes and even tiramisu.
+Mascarpone Whipped Cream Frosting is a thick, stable whipped cream made with mascarpone cheese, heavy cream and powdered sugar.

 For 12-18 cupcakes: